 1971 – The Libertarian Party is founded December 11, in the home of David Nolan.
 Disillusioned Republicans, Democrats and political newcomers hope to create an alternative to the old parties.
 The Kansas Libertarian Party was founded that same year by a group of students from Friends University.

-1972 – First national convention held in June in Denver, Colorado.
+1972 – First national convention is held in June in Denver, Colorado.
 John Hospers, a philosophy professor at the University of Southern California, is nominated as presidential candidate.
 Libertarian Party vice presidential candidate Tonie Nathan becomes the first woman in U.S. history to receive an electoral vote.

 1976 – Presidential candidate Roger MacBride and running mate David Bergland gain ballot status in Kansas and 31 other states.
 They receive over 170,000 votes.
 Newsweek magazine notes that Libertarians are gaining “unique appeal on both the left and right.”

 1978 – Ed Clark receives 5 percent of the vote in his race for governor of California.
 Dick Randolph of Alaska becomes the first elected Libertarian state legislator.
-Presidential nominating convention held in Los Angeles.
-Ed Clark and David Koch named presidential and vice presidential candidates.
-Permanent ballot status achieved in California as more than 80,000 voters register Libertarian.
+Presidential nominating convention is held in Los Angeles.
+Ed Clark and David Koch are named presidential and vice presidential candidates.
+Permanent ballot status is achieved in California as more than 80,000 voters register Libertarian.

 1980 – Ed Clark runs for president with Kansan David Koch as his running mate.
 The Libertarian ticket appears on the ballot in all 50 states and the District of Columbia, and earns almost 1 million votes.
 His campaign runs extensive national television ads and offers many Americans their first look at what the Libertarian Party has to offer.
 At the same time, Dick Randolph is re-elected to the Alaska state legislature.
 Ken Fanning is also elected to the Alaska legislature.